On degenerate preconditioned proximal point methods under restricted monotonicity: Basic properties under restricted monotonicity

-In this part, we first introduce a restricted version of monotonicity, from which follow several well-known properties such as firm nonexpansiveness and demiclosdedness in terms of $\cQ$-norm.
-These preliminary results will be essential for Sect. \ref{sec_full}--\ref{sec_con} later.
+We first develop the solution set $\cT x$ of \eqref{T_single} in Lemma \ref{l_X}.
+It then gives rise to a restricted version of monotonicity (cf. Definition \ref{def_mon}), from which follow several nice properties such as firm nonexpansiveness and demiclosdedness in terms of $\cQ$-seminorm.
+These preliminary results in Sect. \ref{sec_property} will be essential for Sect. \ref{sec_full}--\ref{sec_con} later.